 If the police do not have a warrant, you are under no obligation to consent to a search, no matter how much you are pressured to do so.
 However, once the search has begun, you should not interfere with the search.

 Whether the search is legal is for the court to determine at a later date.
 The determination is not made merely by the suspect.
 Ask the police officer to note that you do not consent.
 Common sense dictates that forcing the police to obtain a search warrant when you have absolutely nothing to hide is expensive and counterproductive.
 If you know the police will find what they are looking for as soon as they obtain a search warrant, refusing to consent to the search and forcing them to obtain a search warrant is nothing more than an exercise in futility.
 If a search is performed, with or without your consent, remember the details and relate them to an attorney.

-For more information or questions, please contact Jennifer Pinckney, Director of Marketing and Communications. firstname.lastname@example.org or (603) 224-6942 x3250
+For more information or questions, please contact our Director of Marketing and Communications via email or call (603) 224-6942 x3250